Be in the kNOW: Local SEO for Small Business

 Store Locator for Merchandise You Carry

-Not only is this one of my favorite ways of gaining additional traffic (and possibly earning a couple of backlinks), but it’s easy and straightforward for retailers use!
+Not only is this one of my favorite ways of gaining additional traffic (and possibly earning a couple of backlinks), but it’s easy and straightforward for retailers to use!

 Many manufacturers who make items that get sold in stores also have a website.